ChromatixAU/stylelint-config-chromatix/README.md

 * Using locally?
   Add `"lint:sass": "stylelint \"**/*.scss\""` to your `package.json`'s `"scripts"` section, then run `yarn lint:sass`

+### Additional Tips

+* Want stylelint to list the filenames it is linting, even if everything passes?
+Add `--formatter verbose` to your `stylelint` command.

 ## See also

 * [eslint-config-chromatix](https://github.com/ChromatixAU/eslint-config-chromatix)